 Years ago, I stopped reading Truman Capote's In Cold Blood in the middle of the book because of how depressed it made me feel.
 More recently, I quit watching The Game of Thrones because I wanted one of the characters to die so badly that it became a palpable feeling and led to thoughts on how to best kill him.
 I didn't want to feel that way.
 I don't want to think about killing anyone, even imaginary characters no matter how deserving.
 I should have known that any series that would kill off the Sean Bean character so early in the story would not be something I should have been watching in the first place.

 There was something interesting in the first movie of the John Wicks series.
 The idea of a grieving widower being forced into unbelievable acts of violence because of the selfish actions of a narcissistic young thug who kills the widower's innocent dog is very compelling and capable of completely capturing the audience's desire for justice.
 It was made even more compelling by the father of the young thug being forced by his sense of filial loyalty into actions to protect his son against Wick's vengeful wrath.
-However, right from the beginning, the audience was asked to ignore everything had happened prior to the movie's narrative beginning.
+However, right from the beginning, the audience was asked to ignore everything that had happened prior to the movie's narrative beginning.
 John Wicks was an hired assassin; the father a crime boss who had raised the feckless son.
 So, on a deep and important level, that overwhelming desire to see the revenge narrative play out is placed on a much shakier ground and should have made it a lot harder to defend the giving in to the urge to see how the story played out.
 Then, when we arrive at the supposed last chapter of the series, it becomes, despite the grandiose beauty of the settings, a macabre ballet of death and destruction.
 It should a lot harder to justify to oneself why one would want to consume that much death and violence at a single sitting.
 The whole thing becomes more than a little bit reminiscent of attending the Roman Games back when people sat in the stands and watched people being butchered while they munched on peacock tongues on a stick and waved big foam rubber hands to denote who should die and who should live.
 And while I would definitely prefer playing cards with John Wick than Javier Bardem's character in No Country for Old Man, Wick does make that dude look like an inept Boy Scout when it comes to the taking of human life.
 A lot of critics believe that Bardem's character was supposed to be a symbol for death itself.
 If so, what does that make John Wick?

 I got up to go to the restroom three times in the movie (courtesy of a 32 oz.
 Pepsi Zero).
 Each time, I left at the beginning of a fight scene, I took my time, didn't hurry, and when I returned, the fight scenes were still in mid sequence.
 I've read that lot of critics felt that the actions scenes were true masterpieces of the genre.
 No, they were actually quite boring, and at times even pretty fucking silly.
 I mean how many times can someone shoot at a person point blank and miss by a mile, and then there was that effort to convince us that Wick's perfectly fitted jacket was made of bullet proof material and all he had to do was hold up the lapel and it would repel a bazooka round fired six inches from his face.
 I kept half expecting for the Road Runner to come bounding through the Arch de Triumph and scooping Wick off the pavement and saying Beep!
 Beep! to his assailants before disappearing into the Paris night.
 It was so ridiculous that you could even envision the extras being killed off and then running in a crouch behind the cameras so that they could be killed a second or even third time in the same action sequence.
 I'm not sure how many human beings John Wick killed by the end of the fourth movie but I'm pretty sure that he has now surpassed Joseph Stalin and is pretty close to breaking the record set by Chairman Mao (I know theirs were real and his were reel, but figuratively, I'm trying to make a point here).